Catfishing for Convictions: Florida Police Bend Entrapment Rules?

 This serves to show how so many innocent victims of false sex charges have found themselves behind bars; many jurors just can’t get beyond their emotions to see that there was factually no crime committed when law enforcement prods a person through fraudulent means to comport themselves in a manner they would not have normally acted, especially when there was no intent at the outset.

-Mr. Hill is not the only one to have been ensnared during the St. Lucie County Sheriff’s Department’s “Operation Guardian Angel” sting.
+While the case above has yet to be set for trial, this person is not the only one to have been ensnared during the St. Lucie County Sheriff’s Department’s “Operation Guardian Angel” sting.
 In fact, there are other stings across Florida and the U.S. with hundreds, if not thousands having been duped by law enforcement to participate in fraudulent criminal constructs designed to convict people who most likely would have never committed a crime, and technically never did.

 Here we are back to the age-old question; is it okay to convict the innocent if it means we get a few truly guilty people along the way?
 The US~Observer believes any innocent convicted is one too many.